Skip to content

 What is skimming pricing?

-In skimming pricing, the vendor sells a new product at a higher price.
-This model is often used by electronics companies like Apple, which later reduces prices after launch.
+In skimming pricing, the vendor sells a new product at a higher price and then reduces the cost after launch.

 How do you decide your pricing in SaaS?